NoEvaa/AyTest-Mini/README.md

 ```

 This will compile to a complete executable program.
-If you run it, it will execute all test cases (in this case there is just one),
+If you run it, it will execute all test cases (in this example there is just one),
-report any failures, report a summary of how many tests passed and failed and return the number of failed tests.
+report any failures and a summary of how many tests passed and failed.

-After compile and run cycle, we will see a test failure.
+After compile and run cycle, we will see two test failures.
 The output will look something like:

 ```txt